Tarptent Scarp 2

 - Cooking can be done in VENTED vestibules.

 - The option of a ripstop inner tent makes the SCARP 2 a 4-season "forest" tent.
-(Not for exposed, windy ridges.)
+(Not for exposed, very windy ridges.)

 - The Crossing Poles greatly help resist high winds and snow loads.